Victorabel1/Victorabel1/README.md

 - 👋 Hi, I’m @Victorabel1
-- 👀 I’m interested in Data Science, Data Analytics and Bioinformatics
+- 👀 I’m interested in Data Science, Data Engineering and Bioinformatics
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on projects around Bioinformatics, Data Science and Analytics
+- 💞️ I’m looking to collaborate on projects around Bioinformatics, Data Science/Engineering
-- 📫 How to reach me victorabelibrahim@gmail.com

 <!---
 Victorabel1/Victorabel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.